EdgarAllenExile/notehub/02. Projects/az-204/extracts-notes.md

 Query params, which can be either REST method params or ODATA query options.
 This can be `filter=emailaddress eq riley@mercer.com` as an example

 Graph Queries generally return, HTTP status code, response message and then the link to the next data.

+# User and System managed Identities

+if you want to set up managed identity and use the Azure CLI, then you can chuck in a `az app config identity assign` commadn and pass in some flags such as name of config and RGR

+if you're using user managed identity, then it's much the smae, but you are creating that identity as opposed to assigning it.
+Hence the command is something like this: `az identity create --rgr rgr --name name`

+## Queues and shit

+If you're making a queue, make the queue client, then you can just quip one up using queueClient.Createifnotexists

+Inserting messages onto the queue pretty simples. `queue client.sendMessage(message);`

+Peeking a message: `if client.exists, peeked message = client.peek messages`

+You can also update messages, but first you must dequeue them using client.ReceiveMessages()